graysonkent/graysonkent.github.io/_posts/2017-08-25-using-piphilology-to-hide-strings.md

 First off, we need some background on Piphilology.
 [Wikipedia](https://en.wikipedia.org/wiki/Piphilology) gives a good summary:

 > Piphilology comprises the creation and use of mnemonic techniques to
-> remember a span of digits of the mathematical constant π.
+> remember a span of digits of the mathematical constant pi.

-I know this because I spent way too long memorizing digits of π to impress the girls back in middle school and this is a very helpful trick for the difficult sections.
+I know this because I spent way too long memorizing digits of pi to impress the girls back in middle school and this is a very helpful trick for the difficult sections.

 Here is a fun example of the first 20 digits: